 Like many other psychological conditions, there is not one all-encompassing cause of a particular eating disorder.
 Teens in an eating disorder program will provide a wide range of reasons that lead to their behavior.
 For many teens who exhibit eating disorder symptoms, including anorexia in adolescence, being able to identify and verbalize these reasons is a key factor in being able to regain their healthy selves once again.

 It is important to remember not all teens who have or exhibit the risk factors that may be common among those in an anorexia treatment program will actually have an eating disorder.
 There is no place for blame when it comes to treating a teen who is displaying behaviors associated with eating disorders.
-When it comes to healing, it is much more important to support the teen and provide her or him with the coping skills needed to be successful on the path to recovery.
+When it comes to healing, it is much more important to support the teen and provide them with the coping skills needed to be successful on the path to recovery.

 Risk Factors That Can Lead to Eating Disorders

-- Family relationships: Teens who experience turmoil in their home life could find themselves with few resources to stave off an eating disorder.
+Teens who experience turmoil in their home life could find themselves with few resources to stave off an eating disorder.

-- Genetics: If a teen’s parent or close family member has struggled with an eating disorder, the teen has an increased likelihood of having an eating disorder as well.
+If a teen’s parent or close family member has struggled with an eating disorder, the teen has an increased likelihood of having an eating disorder as well.

-- Social media: Social media is a powerful way of connecting with others from all over the world.
+Social media is a powerful way of connecting with others from all over the world.
 Of course, there is a dark element to social media as well.
 Some teens are bullied through their social media pages for their weight which can lead to an eating disorder.

 Signs That Could Indicate an Eating Disorder